rune/rune/README.md

 ## Audio

-Your game can have soundtracks and sound effects.
-However, your game should not play any audio before the `resumeGame` function is called.
+Your game can have music and sound effects.
+Rune will automatically mute your game while it is being loaded etc.

 ## Help